ZYR0Z/ai-colorization-gimp/README.md

 ## General installation

 * Download [picwish-colorize.py](https://github.com/ZYR0Z/ai-colorization-gimp/blob/master/picwish-colorize.py) from this repo and place it into your Plugins folder! <br>
-* Go to [picwish.com](https://picwish.com/) and login and then go to your account settings and copy your API Key [here](https://github.com/ZYR0Z/ai-colorization-gimp/blob/master/picwish-colorize.py#L88) in the Python file!
+* Go to [picwish.com](https://picwish.com/) and login and then go to your account settings and copy it. <br>
+* Also download the example [JSON](https://github.com/ZYR0Z/ai-colorization-gimp/blob/master/colorize_api_key.json#L2) file and replace the api_key with your copied API key!
 <br>
 -> Then you should be good to go!
 You can find the Plugin under Filters -> Enhance -> Colorizer (PicWish API)